Bonapartesaurus: Phylogeny

-The only phylogenetic analysis of Bonapartesaurus follows Paul Sereno's definition for Hadrosauridae from 1998, in addition to using the traditional classification of Hadrosaurinae (prior to the consensus of Prieto-Marquez in 2010), which includes all non-crested hadrosaurids along with the fragmentary genus Hadrosaurus within the same subfamily.
+The first phylogenetic analysis of Bonapartesaurus followed Paul Sereno's definition for Hadrosauridae from 1998, in addition to using the traditional classification of Hadrosaurinae (prior to the consensus of Prieto-Marquez in 2010), which includes all non-crested hadrosaurids along with the fragmentary genus Hadrosaurus within the same subfamily.
 It is also placed within the Saurolophini tribe, being more derived than Prosaurolophus, but more basal than Saurolophus spp., in contrast to the tentative classification of Willinakaqe within the Kritosaurini tribe.
-The following cladogram is based on the phylogenetic analysis of Cruzado-Caballero & Powell in 2017.
-(Relations with Lambeosaurinae as well as with Hadrosauroidea are not shown here).
+The following cladogram is based on the phylogenetic analysis of Cruzado-Caballero & Powell in 2017, with the relationships with Lambeosaurinae and Hadrosauroidea not shown: